Examples of good brand names: Some of the most successful brand names ever

 Kodak Logo

-In the complex business of brand naming, individual tastes play a crucial role.
-The iconic Kodak brand is a vivid illustration of this.
-The name was not taken from the dictionary or borrowed from another context; it was invented.
-George Eastman, the creator of Kodak, was very fond of the letter “K” and believed that it could make a strong and lasting impression.
+Individual tastes play a crucial role in the complex business of brand naming.
+The iconic Kodak brand vividly illustrates this.
+The name was not borrowed from the dictionary or another context; it was invented.
+George Eastman, the creator of Kodak, was fond of the letter “K” and believed it could make a strong and lasting impression.

-The uniqueness of the name lies not only in its novelty but also in its auditory elements.
-The letter “K” at both ends makes a clicking sound when pronounced.
+The name’s uniqueness lies not only in its novelty but also in its auditory elements.
+When pronounced, the letter “K” at both ends makes a clicking sound.
 This sound subconsciously resembles the clicking of a camera shutter, making it appropriate for a company name specializing in photography.

-The personalized nature of the name also offers a number of strategic advantages.
+The personalized nature of the name also offers several strategic advantages.
 Since the term was coined, registering it as a trademark posed no problem.
 Due to its originality, the name was easily fixed in the minds of consumers, which increased its memorability.

-The story behind the creation of the Kodak name is a compelling example of how personal preference and witty observations can intersect to create a memorable corporate identity that resonates with a company’s core business.
+The story behind creating the Kodak name is a compelling example of how personal preference and witty observations can intersect to create a memorable corporate identity that resonates with a company’s core business.

 Lego